-The City is preparing to release a Request for Proposals (RFP) for a qualified, innovative, and dependable multidisciplinary consultant to work with the Economic and Development Services Department to implement the identified Housing Element programs that will involve re-zoning portions of the City, and updating, and/or creating new policies, procedures, and development standards to encourage and facilitate housing development.
-Staff anticipates at minimum a two (2) year time frame, or longer, for completion of this project, which will include the zoning code, General Plan, and other adopted plans to be amended, primarily due to the City's current extensive and varied land use regulations.
-The RFP is anticipated to be released in October/November 2024 with a final contract returning to the City Council for approval in early 2025.
+The City has prepared a Request for Proposals (RFP) for a qualified, innovative, and dependable multidisciplinary consultant to work with the Economic and Development Services Department to implement the identified Housing Element programs that will involve re-zoning portions of the City, and updating, and/or creating new policies, procedures, and development standards to encourage and facilitate housing development.
+Staff anticipates a minimum of two (2) years to complete this effort, which will include the zoning code, General Plan, and other adopted plans to be amended, primarily due to the City's current extensive and varied land use regulations.
+The RFP will be released in October 2024 with a final contract returning to the City Council for approval in early 2025.